klaoude/QuickerStack/QuickStackStore/Package/README.md

 ## 4 - Sorting

-This uses the popular mod [InventorySorting](https://valheim.thunderstore.io/package/end360/InventorySorting/) by [end360](https://valheim.thunderstore.io/package/end360/) (with permission) to add a 'sort inventory' and 'sort container' button that respects favoriting.
+Sorting is based on the popular mod [InventorySorting](https://valheim.thunderstore.io/package/end360/InventorySorting/) by [end360](https://valheim.thunderstore.io/package/end360/) (with permission).
+It adds a 'sort inventory' and 'sort container' button that respects favoriting.

-There are also now various different sort criteria to choose from:
+There are various different sort criteria to choose from:
 - category (bunches up similar item types into categories like armor, weapons, etc)
 - internal name
 - translated name
 - weight
 - value

 Ties are always broken by internal name, quality and stack size.
+You can also sort automatically when opening the inventory or a container.

 ![image](https://staticdelivery.nexusmods.com/mods/3667/images/2094/2094-1671547329-2082520177.gif)